hpearnshaw/uvex-imager-etc/README.md

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

 Overview
 --------

 This is the exposure time calculator for the UVEX imagers.
-WORK IN PROGRESS, NOT YET FUNCTIONAL
+Basic usage is demonstrated in notebooks/example.ipynb.
+It takes input sources, positions, and observation times, and performs various sensitivity calculations, such as required exposure times, limiting magnitudes, and signal-to-noise ratios.

+Telescope configuration is loaded from uvex_response.

 Dependencies
 ------------